Relevant Evidence is Evidence that Makes an Important Fact More or Less Likely to be True

 It is important that you have an attorney that understands what is “relevant” under the Michigan Rules of Evidence, so that irrelevant evidence that might be harmful does not get admitted at a hearing or trial.

-In the recent case regarding relevant evidence of People v Dennis Lee Tomasik the Michigan Supreme Court determined that the trial court abused its discretion by admitting the recording of the defendant’s interrogation at the trial.
-There was nothing of any relevance that was said during the interrogation and therefore it should not have been admitted.
-The court decided that it having been admitted amounted to plain error that affected defendant’s substantial rights and seriously affected the fairness, integrity, or public reputation of the court proceedings.
+In the recent case regarding relevant evidence of People v Dennis Lee Tomasik, the Michigan Supreme Court determined that the trial court abused its discretion by admitting the recording of the defendant’s interrogation at the trial.
+Nothing of any relevance was said during the interrogation, so it should not have been admitted.
+The court decided that it having been admitted amounted to plain error that affected the defendant’s substantial rights and seriously affected the fairness, integrity, or public reputation of the court proceedings.

 The court further stated that in a trial when there is a credibility contest between the complaining witness and the defendant, the prosecutor cannot introduce statements from the office in charge of the case to vouch for the credibility of the complaining witness and that the office believes the defendant to be guilty.

-The Rules of Evidence rules are very complicated and understanding the nuances of the rules can prove to be an invaluable advantage in a trial or evidentiary hearing.
+The Rules of Evidence rules are very complicated, and understanding the nuances of the rules can prove to be an invaluable advantage in a trial or evidentiary hearing.
 Shockingly, many criminal defense lawyers struggle to understand the nuances and complexities of the rules regarding relevant evidence.
 It is important that you have the best legal help available if you are facing criminal charges.
-A prosecutor is going to try and convict you and he or she will be well trained on how to use the Rules of Evidence to gain every possible advantage.
-You need to have someone working for you that has vast expertise in the evidence rules and trial procedure in general so the tables can be turned to your advantage.
+A prosecutor will try and convict you, and they will be well trained on how to use the Rules of Evidence to gain every possible advantage.
+You need to have someone working for you with vast expertise in the evidence rules and trial procedure in general so the tables can be turned to your advantage.
 The attorneys with LEWIS & DICKSTEIN, P.L.L.C. take great pride in their knowledge and expertise in the Rules of Evidence and our ability to give our clients every possible advantage in court.